ying-tang/help-documentation/_drafts/k2k-federation.md

 **Example 2.** Creating a group with member access.

-The commands below show how to ource a file with the authentication info for the Service Provider `cloud_admin` user.
+The commands below show how to source a file with the authentication information for the Service Provider `cloud_admin` user.

 ```
-source cloud_adminrc
+$ source cloud_adminrc
-openstack group list
+$ openstack group list
-openstack group create demo_member_group --or-show
+$ openstack group create demo_member_group --or-show
-openstack role assignment list --name --group demo_member_group
+$ openstack role assignment list --name --group demo_member_group
-openstack role add _member_ --group demo_member_group --project demo
+$ openstack role add _member_ --group demo_member_group --project demo
-openstack role assignment list --name --group demo_member_group
+$ openstack role assignment list --name --group demo_member_group
 ```

-After doing the `openstack role assignment list` command you should see an output similar to this one:
+After entering the `openstack role assignment list` command you should see an output similar to this one:

 ```
 # +----------+------+---------------------------+--------------+--------+-----------+